Galaxy Issue Management¶

 issue or PR (not tagged

-issue.
-Any issue without these three tags will be automatically have a
+area/) of the issue.
+Any issue without these tags will

 kind/bug- something is broken, and it needs fixing